FlorentMetz/FlorentMetz.github.io/_posts/2015-08-18-running-php-script-forever-with-supervisor.markdown

 title:  "Running a PHP script forever with Supervisor"
 date:   2015-08-18 11:30:00
 categories: script php
+excerpt: "Let's say you want to run a script forever (like a job queuing system that needs to constantly listen to incoming jobs) you could just start the process with a `php my-script.php` and be done with it (HAHA jk) but then how do you make sure it always run?
+And what if you want to monitor it?"
 ---

-Let's say you want to run a script forever (like a job queuing system that needs to constantly listen to incoming jobs) you could just start the process with a `php my-script.php` and be done with it (HAHA jk) but then how do you make sure it always run?
-And what if you want to monitor it?

 I saw in the past people relying on crontabs (@reboot) and doing a [screen] of their scripts. the problem with this approach is that your script might die for whatever reason and won't restart.